 Audio and video

-As you see, modern cloud-based services successfully substitute some of the robust functionality of desktop tools.
-All the above-mentioned platforms will help you view a PowerPoint presentation online without any additional software, however the end-result will differ.
-In this article we’ve compared the features of three sharing platforms, and we hope it will help you choose the best hosting and sharing service according to your needs.
+All the above-mentioned tools will help you view a PowerPoint presentation online without any additional software, however the end-result will differ.
+In this article, we’ve compared the features of three software solutions and hope it will help you choose the one that best meets your needs.

 Convert presentations to HTML5 with all effects and transitions preserved